 Image retention immediately after the 10-minute test shows little signs of temporary image retention, so this shouldn't be a problem.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The TV dims without much flicker for Backlight setting from '50' to '25'.
 Then it uses PWM flicker to dim for Backlight setting from '24' to '0'.

-When the Backlight is set between '50' and '25' you will not notice any flicker, but instead you will notice more motion blur.
-As you lower the Backlight from '24' to '0', flickering will intensify and you will notice less blur along with the lower levels of brightness.
+When the Backlight is set between '50' and '25', you won't notice any flicker, but instead, you'll notice more motion blur.
+As you lower the Backlight from '24' to '0', flickering will intensify and you'll notice less blur along with the lower levels of brightness.
 Most people will not be bothered by the 120Hz flicker, but more sensitive people might be.
-During motion this flicker causes double image artifacts, as seen in our Motion Blur photo.
+During motion, this flicker causes double image artifacts, as seen in our Motion Blur photo.

 Note that when you enable the BFI, the perceived brightness of the TV is reduced no matter the Backlight levels.

 The Samsung NU6900 can interpolate 30 fps content up to 60 fps.
 Motion appears more fluid but it introduces some 'Soap Opera Effect' that some people do not like.
 To enable interpolation, set Auto Motion Plus to 'Custom', and adjust the Judder Reduction slider to your preference.